 - Are there any other non-covid safety concerns?

 I am always happy to talk to clients about their projects, plans and concerns.
-Between us we can answer the questions above and plan a safe and successful shoot and make sure that we apply the correct safety standards at all times.
+Between us we can answer the questions above and plan a safe and successful shoot making sure that we apply the correct safety standards at all times.
 The safety of everyone concerned remains the principal consideration.